SWESH1K/mern-render/README.md

 ## Usage
 - Enter an arithmetic expression (e.g., `2+2*3`) and click Calculate.
-- The result will be displayed, and the last 10 calculations will appear in the history.
+-- The result will be displayed.

 ## Notes
 - This app is for demonstration purposes.
 The backend uses `eval` for simplicity; do not use this in production.